Wow – have you been seeing all these alcohol ink projects popping up these days?

 I’m guessing that you have and that’s why you’re here!
 You want to see all the fun projects we’ve found!

 And of course this is a craft experiment that we’re ready to take on and share with you, so we’re starting with some research.

 I mean every good craft experiment has to start with research right?

-Where to Use Alcohol Inks
+Where Can I Use Alcohol Inks?

 We’re trying to decide which project to start with and we’re leaning toward either paper (greeting cards) or tiles.

 Alcohol inks can be used on pretty much any non-porous surface that you can think of, and a few that are porous – think paper.
 Although they work better on certain types of paper.

 Of course that’s why we’re doing research, so we know what supplies will work the best.

 Here are just a few places to try alcohol ink: